-As awareness of climate change issues increases, governments around the world are beginning to adopt laws and regulations to address the matter.
-Lawmakers and regulators in the United States and other jurisdictions where we operate have focused increasingly on restricting the emission of carbon dioxide, methane and other "greenhouse" gases that may contribute to warming of the Earth's atmosphere and other climatic changes.
+As discussion of climate change issues increases, governments around the world are beginning to adopt laws and regulations to address the matter.
+Lawmakers and regulators in the United States and other jurisdictions where we operate have focused increasingly on restricting the emission of carbon dioxide, methane and other "greenhouse" gases.
 This may result in new environmental regulations that may unfavorably impact us, our suppliers and our customers.
 We may be exposed to risks related to new laws, regulations, treaties or international agreements pertaining to climate change, greenhouse gases, carbon emissions or energy use that could decrease the use of oil or natural gas, thus reducing demand for hydrocarbon-based fuel and our drilling services.
 Governments may also pass laws or regulations incentivizing or mandating the use of alternative energy sources, such as wind power and solar energy, which may reduce demand for oil and natural gas and our drilling services.
 Such laws, regulations, treaties or international agreements could result in increased compliance costs or additional operating restrictions, which may have a negative impact on our business, and could adversely affect our operations by limiting drilling opportunities.